Dance & Fitness

 Mr. Richardson holds a BA in piano performance from the University of Akron.
 He has been working as a professional pianist for over 35 years, performing with symphony orchestras, national Broadway tours, and as an accompanist and music director for several schools and churches.
 He currently serves as accompanist for the North Royalton School District.

-Ann Castellano, Piano Faculty
+Penny Sherman, Piano Faculty

 Joan Bendix, Music Director of the Youth Theatre Program & Theatre Faculty